 For example, let's take a look at the "environment" category.

+Life and Culture

+Housing, Living, Environment ...

+Education University, Primary/secondary school ...
 Sub-categories are displayed on the page.
 They allow you to gradually refine the type of information you are looking for by selecting more specific categories.
 If, on the other hand, you are specifically interested in the contents of the Kyoto Protocol, all you need to do is input the two keywords directly.
 The search results will lead you to websites of the Ministry of the Environment or the Ministry of Foreign Affairs, where you will find information on the contents and history of the Kyoto Protocol.